glacier-modding/glaciermodding.org/docs/glacier2/formats/ini_file.md

 - `SCENE_FILE`: Specifies the ResourceID of the initial scene to load.
 - `GAME_VERSION`: Defines the game version (often left blank).
 - `PROJECT_PATH`: Specifies the project directory.
 This is usually the path the LAUNCHER.exe is located in.
 - `RUNTIME_PATH`: Sets the runtime directory.
-This paths is relative _from_ the PROJECT_PATH variable.
+This path is relative to the PROJECT_PATH variable.
-- `BOOT_MOVIE`: ResourceID to the boot/loading screen video.
+- `BOOT_MOVIE`: ResourceID of the boot/loading screen video.
-- `BOOT_MOVIE_BENCHMARK`: ResourceID to the video played during benchmarks.
+- `BOOT_MOVIE_BENCHMARK`: ResourceID of the video played during benchmarks.
 - `BOOT_MOVIE_LOOPED`: If set to `true`, the boot movie will loop.
 - `BENCHMARK_SCENE_01`, `BENCHMARK_SCENE_02`: Define scenes used for benchmarking.
 - `ForceVSync`: Enables (`1`) or disables (`0`) V-Sync.